aaronfrey/nearby-locations/README.txt

 1. Upload `nearby-locations.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Enter a valid Google API Key in Settings
+1. Enter a valid Google API Key in Locations --> Settings
 1. Place `[nearby_locations]` in your post or page or `<?php echo do_shortcode('[nearby_locations]'); ?>` in your templates

 == Frequently asked questions ==